cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

     ![AzureMigrate](assets/sma4_1.jpg)

 6. Select Subscription, use existing Resource group, and Provide site name as ```adventureweb```.
-   > Note: If you get error message that site name is already taken then use an unique name and proceed.
+   > Note: If you get an error message that site name is already taken then use an unique name and proceed.

     ![AzureMigrate](assets/sma5.jpg)